-Ido Drent is a model turned actor who first won fans playing Daniel Potts in the hit Kiwi soap Shortland Street.
-Drent then made a mark in Australia after playing a young therapist in Offspring, and drummer Jon Farriss in the mini-series INXS: Never Tear Us Apart.
-Drent also portrayed a Gallipoli soldier in NZ mini-series When We Go to War.
+Ido Drent is a model turned actor who first won fans playing Daniel Potts in hit soap Shortland Street.
+Drent then made his mark in Australia after playing a young therapist in Offspring, and drummer Jon Farriss in 2014 miniseries INXS: Never Tear Us Apart.
+Drent also portrayed a Gallipoli soldier in Kiwi miniseries When We Go to War.

 After countless romances, breakups and revelations — plus the odd psycho and crashing helicopter — Shortland Street turned 25 in May 2017.
 Made on the run, sold round the globe, the Kiwi soap opera juggernaut has provided a launchpad for dozens of actors and behind the scenes talents.
 Alongside best of clips, the very first episode, musical moments and favourite memories from the cast, Shortland star turned director Angela Bloomfield writes about how the show has changed here, while Mihi Murray backgrounds how it began — and how it reflects New Zealand.